| Appendix 5: Articles

 help boost paddy output, all have to fulfill the

+requirements.
 He also spoke of the need to fulfill the needs of farmers

+in time to enable them to grow summer paddy.
 Minister Maj-Gen Kyaw Than also spoke about the tasks for

 the new paddy purchase system and future programmes.
+The deputy ministers and departmental heads put forward

 suggestions on the smooth undertaking of the tasks for